 An important wetland and bird sanctuary, it’s packed full of Kiwi wildlife to observe, as well as endless hiking trails to help you explore the area.
 Expect wonderful panoramic views wherever you look, wild windswept beaches, and the popular Farewell Spit Café that provides a perfect location to have lunch.

 3. Enjoy Wharariki Beach (one of the best beaches in Golden Bay)

 If you’ve made the journey all the way up to Farewell Spit, then I highly encourage you to visit the inimitable Wharariki Beach before driving home!
 One of the most impressive stretches of sand I’ve ever been to, it’s just 10-15 minutes in the car (followed by a short walk) up a gravel road from the main Farewell Spit car park.

 It might feel like too much effort after your time exploring the spit.
-But, trust me, Wharariki beach is well worth it!
+But, trust me, Wharariki Beach is well worth it!
 As stunning and untouched as it gets, soft rolling dunes lead down to the sea, fierce winds whip white sand across the bay, and, to top it all off, cute little seal pups frolic on the rocks with their families.
 Don’t miss it!

 4. See the Te Waikoropupu Springs